Where the next dollar goes.

 Match towers over everything else.
 After that, every step lives in the 4–10% neighborhood — and each step buys you something different: cushion, growth, or relief from debt.

-Step 1 (cover deductibles) isn't a return — it's the buffer that keeps an unplanned bill from forcing you back to step 3.
+Covering your biggest deductible isn't a return — it's the buffer that keeps an unplanned bill from forcing you back to debt.

 Cash savings ends last on this chart because its return is lower — but that’s not the same as saying cash is unimportant.
-Stage 0 of the emergency fund earns less than the stock market and still outranks the stock market in the order, because its job is different.
+The first stage of the emergency fund (covering your biggest insurance deductible) has no investment return at all — it doesn’t grow — and still outranks the stock market in the order, because its job is different.
 It buys the buffer that lets you stay invested through the bad year instead of having to sell at the bottom to cover an unplanned bill.

 Find your spot.